Application Development

 Source: 2017 State of Test Data Management Report, Delphix

-Most often, the best data for testing will either be a subset of production data or a full copy of production or test data that includes synthetic data.
+Most often, the best data for testing will either be a subset of production data or a full copy of production or test data that includes synthetic test data.
 If data isn’t of sufficient quality, it may not serve the purpose you need even if you know where to find it and how to use it.

 Testers need access the right type of data to the test case, and that’s why fit-for-purpose data will increase efficiency while yielding the right test results.
 The bottom line is: Companies should leverage technologies that allow them to build and maintain a test data catalog, so developers have easy access to the appropriate dataset.